DeepTaskHY/DM_Intent/README.md

 ## 3. Overview

-This module modifies and combines “bi-RNN” and “Attention mechanism” to implement an Intention classification model.
+To analyze the intention of the user's utterance, this module consists of two parts: 1)keyword extraction, 2)intention analysis.
+To extract the keywords of the user's utterance, we used Google Dialogflow.
+This module combines “bi-RNN” and “Attention mechanism” to implement an Intention classification model.

-(여기 작성 및 구조도 추가하기)

 ## 4. Hardware requirements